 Trois-Rivières (Québec, Canada)

-Over the next years, SSANTO will be undergoing major redevelopment that will render it useable independent of proprietary software, while adding some important and useful additional functionality to iprove the quality of the outcomes, as well as the user experience.
-Furthermore, imlementation and testing in real world case studies around the world are planned.
+SSANTO is undergoing continuous and major redevelopment.
+It is now usable independent of proprietary software, while adding some important and useful additional functionality to improve the quality of the outcomes, as well as the user experience.
+Furthermore, implementation and testing in real world case studies around the world are planned.
 Some exciting examples of what’s in store:

 - Further integration into the UrbanBEATS platform